Gakuzi/secretary-plus/SUPABASE_SETUP.md

 );
 ALTER TABLE public.files ADD COLUMN IF NOT EXISTS permissions JSONB;
 ALTER TABLE public.files ADD COLUMN IF NOT EXISTS last_modifying_user TEXT;
-ALTER TABLE public.files ADD COLUMN IF NOT EXISTS is_deleted BOOLEAN DEFAULT false NOT NULL;
 DO $$ BEGIN
   IF NOT EXISTS (
       SELECT 1 FROM pg_constraint